tazama-lf/docs/Product/Archive/Architecture/Security.md

 ### UI

-Tazama platform does not have a UI for any of the Tazama components that process data in the critical path.
+Tazama system does not have a UI for any of the Tazama components that process data in the critical path.
 This does not include the Datastore (Datastore security is addressed in a separate section)

 ### Hacked code or config

-If hacked code or config, somehow even though highly unlikely, gets into the Tazama platform (example: code for any of the Rules Processors) then the data is protected in the following ways:
+If hacked code or config, somehow even though highly unlikely, gets into the Tazama system (example: code for any of the Rules Processors) then the data is protected in the following ways:

 - Pseudonymization - Any PII elements of the data are pseudonymized and those elements can only be looked up for validation / confirmation.
 The hacked code will not be able to decrypt the pseudonymized data.
-- Hacked code will attempt to write the code and push it out of Tazama platform to an outside location.
-The network policy and setup has tight control over egress (ports, IPs) to ensure that the written data cannot exit the Tazama platform.
+- Hacked code will attempt to write the code and push it out of Tazama system to an outside location.
+The network policy and setup has tight control over egress (ports, IPs) to ensure that the written data cannot exit the Tazama system.
 - Hacked code will attempt to write to a file system.
 All Tazama components are Kubernetes pods/containers; File system security of Kubernetes will ensure that any data written to the disks is encrypted hence unusable.

 ### Data History